 You could mix your turtle-themed activities among your shelves according to curriculum area.
 Or you could have a special turtle area something like the one pictured.
 My shelves this month have a mixture of skill levels, although they’re mainly for 3-5 year old pre-readers.
 If you’re a homeschooler, just choose the activities that work for your child’s interests and ability levels.
 If you don’t have room for all the activities you’d like to do, just rotate them.

 I’m happy to share with you a fabulous hand-painted turtle culture card from The Montessori Company.
-You can use it on your shelves to introduce a turtle theme.
+You can use it on your shelves to introduce a sheep or lamb theme.
 I’m hosting the free printable as an instant download at Living Montessori Now.
 You can always access the free turtle culture card here.

 The description says: “Turtles are reptiles that can hide their arms and legs entirely within their shell when they feel threatened.”